31/03 6:30 PM

 They have also ripped the Hertha flag out of the ground in Berlin, claiming five derby wins on the bounce in all competitions to assert their dominance in the capital.

-They were soon singing dreamily about being league leaders and lifting the Meisterschale after victory over Cologne moved them into first place after six wonderful weeks of the 2022/23 season.
+They were soon singing dreamily about being league leaders and lifting the Meisterschale after victory over Cologne moved them into first place after six wonderful weeks of the campaign.

 Although they are Union Berlin, the team's home is very much the town of Köpenick, situated in the southeast corner of the capital.
 It's where the overwhelming majority of fans and members live.